tpwres/teczki-polskiego-wrestlingu/content/a/grand-timeline.md

 * WWE holds [another house show](@/e/wwe/2013-04-27-wwe-raw-house-show.md) in Poland, this time in Łódź.
 * DDW holds their [ninth event](@/e/ddw/2013-10-25-ddw-9.md), infamous for very low attendance.
 This prompts Straceniec and Jędruś Bułecka to leave the organization and return to Głuchołazy, planning something new.
 * PXW, the backyard from Głuchołazy, folds.
-* Mine City Wrestling is revealed to public in December.

 #### 2014

-* The former Straceniec, now known as Shadow, along with Jędruś Bułecka, purchase a professional wrestling ring and create [Maniac Zone Wrestling](@/o/mzw.md).
+* The former Straceniec, now known as [Shadow](@/w/shadow.md), along with Jędruś Bułecka, purchase a professional wrestling ring and create [Maniac Zone Wrestling](@/o/mzw.md).
 They hold shows in Głuchołazy and various small towns in the region.
+* Director Marek Skrzecz follows MZW's early events with a film crew, recording a documentary feature he'll release as [_American Dream_](@/a/american-dream.md).
-* DDW moves to Gdańsk, hoping to attract greater attention in the larger metropolitan area than in Rzeszów.
+* DDW moves to Gdańsk, hoping to attract greater attention in a larger metropolitan area than its original home Rzeszów.

 #### 2015

 * WWE holds their [last show](@/e/wwe/2015-04-15-wwe-live.md) in Poland to date.
 * Don Roid is forced to travel hundreds of kilometers from Rzeszów to Gdańsk to oversee the organization.
 He quickly gets tired of it, sells the ring and closes down DDW.
 * The buyers of that ring are a group of his wrestlers, including Pawłowski.
-They start a new organization called [Kombat Pro Wrestling](@/o/kpw.md), and co-opt nearly the entire former roster of DDW.
+They start a new organization called [Kombat Pro Wrestling](@/o/kpw.md), and recruit nearly the entire former roster of DDW.
 * Two backyards in Kuyavia, one from Toruń and one from Grudziądz, join forces.
 They become [Dream Factory Wrestling](@/o/dfw.md) and obtain a proper ring.

 #### 2016